6 Vital Nutrition Tips for Aging Adults

 - Omega 3 fatty acids

 The acids have been proven to reduce inflammation, which can cause heart disease, cancer and arthritis.
-They can be found in many different types of fish and in flaxseed oil.
-Your parent should have foods rich in this nutrient twice per week.
+They can be found in flaxseeds and flaxseed oil, walnuts, canola oil, and different types of fish.
+Your older relative should have foods rich in this nutrient twice per week.
 If this is impossible, check with their doctor to see if an Omega 3 supplement would be beneficial.